Congress (Secular)

-Congress (Secular) is a political party in Kerala, India.
+Congress (Secular) was a political party in Kerala, India.
 It is a residual faction of Indian Congress (Socialist) that was formed in 1978.
-It is currently a part of Left Democratic Front in Kerala.

-Timeline
+It was part of Left Democratic Front in Kerala.
+In 2026, the party is merged with Kerala State Unit of NCP-SP to form a new party CSP.
+(Note: Congress Secular Party and Congress Socialist Party are the proposed names submitted to the Election Commission of India (ECI), with approval pending.)

+History

 In 1980 A. K. Antony part of Congress (A) left Indian Congress (Socialist) and gave support to LDF.
 In 1982, when Antony rejoined Indian National Congress a faction of Congress (A) rebelled and stayed with LDF as Congress (S).
 This included MLAs such as P. C. Chacko, A. K. Saseendran, and Kadannappalli Ramachandran etc.

 In 2001, for a brief period Congress (S) merged with Nationalist Congress Party.
 In 2003, Kadannappalli Ramachandran left NCP and reconstituted the party.

+In 2026, Kadannappalli Ramachandran announced that the party is merged with NCP-SP to form CSP.
+(Note: Congress Secular Party and Congress Socialist Party are the proposed names submitted to the Election Commission of India (ECI), with approval pending.)

 Legislative presence

-It has one MLA, Kadannappalli Ramachandran from Kannur district and no Member of parliament in any house.
+It had one MLA in the 15th Kerala Legislative Assembly, Kadannappalli Ramachandran from Kannur district and has no Member of parliament in any house.